 Medical Departures helps you to find suitably qualified surgeons by running some background checks, including legal/criminal proceedings; qualifications and professional memberships.
 Visiting clinics and collating real patient reviews is also part of our measures to ensure that we have a well-rounded view so that our patients can choose in confidence.

 Laser skin resurfacing works by removing the outer layers of damaged skin, which promotes the growth of new, smoother, tighter skin.

 The procedure can help to reduce the appearance of fine lines, particularly around the eyes and mouth, and it is also used in treating areas of uneven pigmentation and facial scars.
-It can be done to the whole face, or specific areas, either as a stand alone treatment, or in conjunction with other cosmetic surgery, such as an eyelid lift.
+It can be carried out on the whole face, or specific areas, either as a stand-alone treatment or in conjunction with other cosmetic surgery, such as an eyelid lift.

 Laser resurfacing is usually performed on an out-patient basis, unless you are having an extensive procedure, or combining it with other surgery, in which case you may be admitted to hospital.

 If you are having extensive treatment, a general anesthetic will be given, but otherwise you will be given a local anesthetic with sedation.
 The procedure is fairly quick, on average around half an hour, but up to two hours if a large area is being treated.